 Life after high school doesn’t have to mean uni.
 With around 4000 Registered Training Organisations in Australia – there are countless ways to follow the career of your dreams.
 It’s your passion that will define the direction of your education journey.

-Vocational Education and Training (VET) courses – usually offered through TAFE or an RTO (Registered Training Organisation) – are thought to be a more practical form of learning that equip young rural and regional people to stay where they live.
-To continue life with their family and friends, where there are job opportunities and they can participate in the country community they care about.
-As there are often local options, choosing this path can also avoid a stressful city move.
+Vocational Education and Training (VET) courses – usually offered through TAFE or an RTO (Registered Training Organisation) – can be a more practical form of learning and is generally more accessible for young rural and regional Australians.
+As there are often local options, choosing this path can also avoid a stressful (and expensive!) city move and you can continue life with family and friends around you, where there are job opportunities and you can participate in your community.